 Fireflies are really beetles and actually spend 1-2 years or about 95% of their lives in the larval stage on the ground.
 They only spend 1-2 weeks as fireflies; long enough for the females to mate and lay eggs.
 Firefly larvae are your friends when it comes to the kind of yard pests garden advice columns are written about.
-The larvae are voracious predators and eat worms, snails, grubs and slugs by injecting them with toxic enzymes before sucking out the liquefied body contents.
+(I don't consider any insects pests because they all play a part in the yard ecosystem).
+Firefly larvae are voracious predators and eat worms, snails, grubs and slugs by injecting them with toxic enzymes before sucking out the liquefied body contents.
 (Adult fireflies eat other fireflies, nectar and pollen.)

 Have a chemical-free landscape